alephcloud/hs-configuration-tools/README.md

 *   Simplify specification of Configuration data types by integrating the aeson instances and the option parser.

+*   Come up with a storry for sum types.
+We may use the following approach: The definition of the default should include alternate values for each constructor.
+Effectively, this means to map the sum type onto a product type by interpreting the summands as factors.
+For mapping back from the product type to the original sum type one has to provide a choice of the constructor.
+Intuitively, a sum type can be represented as a tree where the leafs partition the type into classes of value with the same constructors.
+    By providing a default value for each such class partial configurations that are defined through point-wise updates can always be applied in a meaningful way.

+    We may use GHC Generics to derive the type for representing default values for all constructure classes.
+We can then define an operator that allows to construct the generic default value by combining values for the different constructors of the original sum type.

+    The definition of the JSON instances and option parsers would use prisms that would update a value only for supported constructor contexts.
+In addition we may provide a way to configure the choice of a particular constructor.

 *   Include help text as comments in YAML serialization of configuration values.